brandonnorsworthy/rn-counter/README.md

 ## Requirements
 - Simple UI to display a number.
-- Buttons for increment, decrement, and reset.
+- Buttons for
+   - increment ✅
+   - decrement ✅
+   - reset ✅

 ## Things to Use
 - React Native components: View, Text, Button.